 It doesn’t matter where you sit in Bar Bocce; every single nook of the restaurant will have sweeping views of the Sausalito harbor.
 This waterfront hangout is excellent if you’re coming with a large group.
 Make sure you can get a table on their back patio.
 It features an open fire pit, with the water views outside creating a cozy atmosphere.

 Note that they work on a first-come, first-serve basis, and it gets busy quickly.
 Try to get there early, even for lunch..

 You’ve undoubtedly heard of Fish. in Sausalito.
-This sustainable seafood and fish market is adjacent to a yacht harbor.
+This sustainable seafood restaurant and fish market is adjacent to a yacht harbor.
 So, it obviously boasts astounding water views.
 The waterfront patio is the best place to admire water views and bask in the salt-tinged breeze, which has plenty of outdoor seating and is great to come with kids.

 As a heads up, Fish. is arguably the most popular restaurant in Sausalito.
 Once the doors open, the waiting line just grows longer and longer, so prepare to stand in line to get inside and place your order.

 With a view like Joinery, you can’t go wrong.
 Located near Bridgeway marina, Joinery is a beautiful “beer hall and rotisserie featuring exceptional beer and hearty, seasonal fare in a warm, communal setting,” as they like to describe themselves.